chralden/grunt-scss-stylize/README.md

 Type: `Boolean`
 Default: `true`

-Write selectors with only a single property onto one line.
+Write selectors with only a single property to one line.

 #### order